alikhalajii/alikhalajii/README.md

 ## 💼 EXPERIENCES

-I bring several years of experience in both **development** (including Python programming for Generative AI, RAG systems, and data analysis) and **support** roles (Cloud Administration and Network Engineering).
+I bring several years of experience in both **development** (including Python programming for Generative AI, RAG systems, and data analysis) and **IT-Infrastructure & support** roles (Cloud Administration and Network Engineering).

 ___